PHASE 3 REPORT

 Activities completed to date

-- Five IDP workshops with project partners from the Concordia community, the City of Montreal and its services and boroughs.
+- Five IDP workshops with partners from Concordia, the City of Montreal and boroughs.

 - Meetings with the City of Montreal Steering Committee.

-- Activities on the online public consultation platform.
+- Engagement activities on the online public consultation platform.

 - Meetings with campus neighbours and university partners.